Alabuga Start: The program trafficking African women to build suicide drones in Russia

 • Instead, women in Alabuga report being "trapped" and unable to leave, receiving lower than promised pay, and being forced to manufacture weapons in unsafe conditions.

-Read more to find out about the organizations deceiving young women to come to Russia
+Read more about the organizations deceiving young women to come to Russia…

 Alabuga Start